Email FacebookTwitterMenu burgerClose thin

 Family Office vs. Private Banking

 Private banking services, typically offered by large financial institutions, also cater to high-net-worth individuals, but differ from family offices in scope and personalization.
 Private banks provide tailored financial services, such as investment management and estate planning, but often within the confines of the bank’s products and services.
-Family offices operate independently, and can provide a wider range of financial products and services, providing truly customized solutions.
+Family offices operate independently and can provide a wider range of financial products and services, offering truly customized solutions.

 Single-Family Office vs. Multi-Family Office